Kunz-David/LAP_Julia/docs/src/generated/basic_interaction.md

 ## Next we would like to display these generated images and flows
 For that we will use the [`imgshow`](@ref), [`showflow`](@ref) and [`imgoverlay`](@ref) functions.

-# to see a single image
+See a single image:

 ```@example basic_interaction
 imgshow(img)
 ```

-# to see the default random flow
+See the default random flow:

 ```@example basic_interaction
 showflow(flow)
 ```

-# to see the uniform flow
+See the uniform flow:

 ```@example basic_interaction
 showflow(flow_uniform)
 ```

-# to see the differences between 2 images
+See the differences between 2 images:

 ```@example basic_interaction
 imgoverlay(img, imgw)